ghazi-hishamuddin/Whey-To-Go-Project/3. SQL Querying/README.md

 <hr>

 That concludes the custom SQL querying section of the project.
-Next up, I will do the BI designing using Google Looker!
+Next up, I will create the <a href="">BI dashboard</a> using Google Looker!